Zymbit-Docs/docs/content/zboot-preview/_index.md

 If the device has an existing A/B partition scheme, zboot loads the new image to the Backup partition of A/B and sets the updated partition to Active.

+IMPORTANT:

+{{< callout warning >}}
-IMPORTANT: The current Preview of zboot does not have roll back recovery.
+The current Preview of zboot does not have roll back recovery.
 It cannot detect if the device doesn’t boot up.
+A failure to boot does not allow access to the SCM in order to take action to recover.
+{{< /callout >}}

 ## Downloading zboot Utilities

 Download the zboot utilities to the SCM.
 The zboot utilities can be downloaded from here with curl: